rayhu/soaked/README.md

 If you build from source code, the executables are in the builds folder.

+The default Soaked server is wss://soaked.hulaorui.com.

+Since it is open source, you can deploy your own server using the same source code.

 ## Credit

 Based on websockets.js Copyright (c) 2011 Einar Otto Stangvik
 <einaros@gmail.com> https://github.com/websockets/ws